Mihaugoku/fg-input-visualizer/README.md

 `backgroundcolor` - The window's background color.
 Only used, if `chromakey` is 0.
 This value is a hex color code.
 Use any online color picker to pick a color.
 When using colors other than black, it is recommended to set `opacity` to 1 and chromakey to 0.
 (Default "#000000" (black))
 `opacity` - Opacity of the window, separate from chroma-key, with 0 meaning invisible, 1 being fully opaque.
 (Default: 0.85)
 `chromakey` - Whether window background should be transparent.
 Use 1 to do it automatically, or if you don't want it, or would like to do it yourself, use 0.
 `windowsize` - Size of the overlay window in "width,height" in pixels.
-(Default: 400,180)
 `stickpos` - Position in "width,height" of the arcade stick visualizing directional input.
-(Default: 90,90)
 `stickradius` - Radius of the arcade stick in pixels.
 (Default: 70)
+`joystickthreshold` - How far you have to move the joystick before it registers a new input (from 0 to 1).

 `[keyconfig]` - This is where you will set your global mappings for things like directional input.
 Note that some key values in input fields will have the prefix "Key.".
 Visit the lower "Input" section to find out more about that.

 `[overlay.game]` - In this section you will specify your names for buttons.
 They can be anything you want, and these names will be used later to configure things like sprites, bindings and even combo-keys.
 `mode` can be either "keyboard" or "gamepad".
 Example from Street Fighter 6:
 ```
 [overlay.sf6]